Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Results and Discussions

 Besides the described structural behavior we also found different but not exotic electronic properties, when compared to both the ground state and the laser-disordered state (Fig.\ \ref{fig:bandgap}).
-In the latter case, the band gap disappeared within $400$ fs after the excitation, indicating a semiconductor-to-metal transition.
-After the double pulse, the crystalline structure remains semiconducting in the time studied.
+In the latter case, the band gap disappeared within $600$ fs after the excitation, indicating a semiconductor-to-metal transition \cite{Silvestrelli96,McMillan2005, Medvedev15}.
+However, after the double pulse, the structure remains semiconducting in the time studied.
 Moreover, the density of states (DOS) characteristics of the ground state near the Fermi energy are preserved.
-For example, the overal ``V'' shape of the DOS and the small oscillations are comparable to the ground state.
-However, differences from the ground state are noticeable, e.g. the oscillations are less pronounced and the offset on the positive axis is smaller, which are the cause of the decrease in the band gap by nearly $30$\%.
+For example, the ``V'' shape of the DOS and the small oscillations are comparable to the ground state.
+However, differences from the ground state are noticeable, e.g. the oscillations are less pronounced and the conduction bands are shifted down slightly, which decreases the band gap by nearly $30$\%.